 - When the dividends are paid by BP, this will be reflected in your stock broker account

-As you can see from the above, the respective dividend paying stock will announce how much it will pay, alongside the date in which it intends to do this.
+As you can see from the above, the respective dividend-paying stock will announce how much it will pay, alongside the date on which it intends to do this.
 In theory, the better a company performs, the more it will release in dividends.
 However, this isn’t always the case.

 For example, when British American Tobacco shares went through a tough time between 2017 and 2019, it actually increased its dividend.
 This was to ensure that stockholders were still rewarded.